openmainframeproject/tac/code_of_conduct.md

 #### Incident 2025-2

 A report was made regarding continued disparaging and hostile statements about the Open Mainframe Project community on social media and Open Mainframe Project communication channels, connected to Incident 2025-1.
 The TAC met and reviewed the comments.
 The TAC decided to issue a warning to the community member based on the enforcement guidelines in the Open Mainframe Project Code of Conduct.

+#### Incident 2025-3

+A report was made regarding continued disparaging and hostile statements about the Open Mainframe Project community on social media and Open Mainframe Project communication channels, connected to Incident 2025-1 and 2025-2.
+The TAC met and reviewed the comments.
+The TAC decided to issue a permanent ban to the community member based on the enforcement guidelines in the Open Mainframe Project Code of Conduct.